Rerigferl/com.tsk.ide.vscode/README.md

 2. Go to the External Tools tab.
 3. Click on the Regenerate .csproj Files option.

-Please note that any previously existing configuration files will be overwritten during the package installation.

 The assembly project files will be auto-generated in {ProjectDirectory}/CSharpProjFolders.

 To ignore these auto-generated files, add the following line to your .gitignore: